sharmap1/Giftastic/README.md

 * jQuery
 * AJAX
 * JSON
+* Google Fonts

 ## Contributing

 * Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## History
 ```
-This marks the end of unit 6 where we have learned JavaScript & jQuery
-fundamentals, as well as touched on timing events, and giphy images.
+This marks the end of unit 6 where we have learned JavaScript & jQuery fundamentals, as well as touched on timing events, and giphy images.
 ```
 ## Credits
 ```
 The Coding Bootcamp @ University of Washington

-Instructor: Joel Stedman & TA s : Nick Aaland, Austin Williams
+Instructor: Joel Stedman & TA s : Nicklas Aaland, Austin Williams, Tassa
 ```

 ## License